Dream Match Tennis: Players

-A. Richmond (based on Andy Roddick) – the newest addition to the game, this character has a very powerful serve (he can hit it up to 150 mph), and a strong forehand, but his backhand and volleying ability are among the worst in the game.
-He is also very slow.
+A. Richmond (based on Andy Roddick) – a player characterized by a powerful serve and forehand, with weaker backhand and volleying attributes and relatively low movement speed.
+His serve can reach up to 150 mph.

 I. Leach (based on Ivan Lendl) – a powerful baseline player, his forehand is one of the strongest in the game, but tough to control when using super hard shots and his backhand is also very strong.
 However, he is also slow and his serve, while being quite powerful, is hard to aim accurately.

 M. Cooper (based on Michael Chang) – extremely quick around the court, with an average forehand and a good backhand, and a serve that is difficult to time.

 J. Mason (based on John McEnroe) – this character has very weak groundshots, and a serve that, while also lacking power, is capable of getting aces due to the amount of spin on it.
 He is also quick around the court, with good volleys.
 J. Mason is the only character available to use online in the free demo of the game, and is consequently used frequently in multiplayer matches.
 This has become an annoyance with some players who have purchased the game, because Mason is unable to maintain a rally with some of the more hard hitting players such as Ford or Nelson.

 S. Gibson (based on Steffi Graf) – the only female character in the game, she is virtually never used in an online match because each one of her shots is among the worst in the game.

 J. Cain (based on Jimmy Connors) – Cain has a very weak serve (only capable of reaching just over 100 mph), but his groundshots are powerful and he is able to easily hit winners.
 However, the fact that they do not have much spin means they often go in the net when going for angled shots.
 His volleys are also among the worst in the game.

 B. Banks (based on Björn Borg) – a good baseline player, Banks is somewhat of a jack-of-all-trades, with average power on each of his shots and mediocre speed around the court.